 But the pearls were accidents, and the finding of one was luck, a little pat on the back by God or the gods or both.

-[P] Kino had two ropes, one tied to a heavy stone and one to a basket.
+Kino had two ropes, one tied to a heavy stone and one to a basket.
 He stripped off his shirt and trousers and laid his hat in the bottom of the canoe.
-(Steinbeck 1945: 22; italics added.
-In this and subsequent quotations, paragraph breaks are marked by: [P].)
+(Steinbeck 1945: 22; italics added.)

-- (2) Anti-shifting devices block a shift to a new WHO.
-These take four forms: - (a) Relative clauses:
+(2) Anti-shifting devices block a shift to a new WHO.
+These take four forms:

+(a) Relative clauses: